Ink Review #2893: De Atramentis Coral Red

-Today’s ink is Teranishi Modern Red from the Guitar Series.
+Today’s ink is De Atramentis Coral Red from the standard collection This ink was also released under the names: Pope Julius II, Peter I of Russia, and Recorder.
 You can find this ink for sale at some retailers including Vanness Pens.
-Thanks to the reader who sent this ink in for review!

 The color: